TitusDrake/CaridaTracker/session-archive/SESSION_NOTES_2025-12-24.md

 4. **Multi-club attendance:** Users can attend same troop for multiple clubs, gets credit for each
 5. **Migration tool:** node-pg-migrate for database changes (like Gradle)
 6. **Stats tracking:** Per-club stats (not just global user stats)
-7. **Testing:** Jest for both frontend and backend, with comprehensive test coverage

 ---